laenavarro/laenavarro.github.io/_pages/about.md

   - /about.html
 ---

-I am a conservation biologist at the [Doñana Biological Station](https://ebd.csic.es) of the Spanish Research Council (EBD-CSIC).
+I am a conservation biologist at the [Doñana Biological Station](https://ebd.csic.es) of the Spanish Research Council (EBD-CSIC), in the Department of Conservation Biology and Global Change (*Biología de la Conservación y Cambio Global*).

 My goal is to understand the patterns and processes of biodiversity change while proposing novel approaches to address such change.
 I am particularly interested in how biodiversity responds to human activities (or a lack thereof) and how this knowledge can support effective conservation policies.